Frequently Asked Questions

 If I made a mistake in filling out my FAFSA, can I go back and fix it?

 Yes.
 You may edit your FAFSA as many times as is needed.
-However, if you edit after funds have been disbursed, please notify the Financial Aid office as this could impact the amount of aid you receive.
+However, if you edit after funds have been disbursed, please notify the Office of Financial Aid as this could impact the amount of aid you receive.

 I received an outside award scholarship.
 What should I do now?

 Congratulations!
-You should Contact the Financial Aid office at (516) 726-5638 for further details.
+You should Contact the Office of Financial Aid at (516) 726-5638 for further details.
 Scholarship award checks should be mailed to:

 Office of Admissions – Financial Aid